 There are five levels of foster care in Wisconsin.
 Each level requires a specific number of training hours, personal qualifications and related experience.
 Community Care Resources is a private foster agency providing care certification at levels 2-4.
 Read more about Treatment foster care

 CCR provides professional training so parents have developed skills to meet the higher needs of kids in their care.

 The information below is meant to give you an idea of the characteristics needed at the different levels of care certification.
-It is not a complete list of requirements to be a foster parent.
+Read the details of the state of Wisconsin Level of Care Certification

 - Responsible, mature, exercising sound judgment with the capacity to nurture in a loving environment.